-From 1 July 2019, if you are a worker delivering NDIS supports and services for a registered NDIS provider, you will need to have an acceptable check.
+From 1 July 2019, if you are a worker delivering NDIS supports and services you may need to have an acceptable check.

 What is worker screening?

 Worker screening is a way to check that the people who are working, or wish to work, with NDIS participants don’t present an unacceptable risk to people with disability.
-It provides registered NDIS providers with an important tool for their recruitment, selection and screening processes, and assists in the ongoing review of the suitability of their workers.
+Worker screening is an important tool in the recruitment, selection and screening processes, and assists in the ongoing review of the suitability of workers.

 This page contains information about:

-As a part of the National Disability Insurance Scheme Quality and Safeguarding Framework, the Commonwealth and most states and territories will transition soon to nationally consistent worker screening arrangements.
+As a part of the National Disability Insurance Scheme Quality and Safeguarding Framework, the Commonwealth and many states and territories will transition soon to nationally consistent worker screening arrangements.

-The NDIS Worker Screening Check will replace the different arrangements operating in each state or territory, and set a single national standard for all workers.
+The NDIS Worker Screening Check will replace the different arrangements operating in each state or territory, setting a single national standard for all workers.
 Some states and territories may still have additional requirements in some circumstances, e.g. people working with children may need to undertake additional screening.

-All states and territories will commence the NDIS Worker Screening Check on or before 1 July 2020.
+All states and territories will commence the NDIS Worker Screening Check soon.
 Interim state or territory screening arrangements are in place for all states and territories (except Western Australia) until the NDIS Worker Screening Check commences.

-Once fully rolled out, NDIS Worker Screening will enable a worker with clearance to deliver services and supports in any state or territory, or to any employer delivering services and supports under the NDIS.
-This will reduce paperwork for workers and employers, while increasing the safety of participants.
+Once rolled out nationally, the NDIS Worker Screening Check will enable a worker with a clearance to deliver services and supports in any state or territory, or to any employer delivering services and supports under the NDIS.

-When new national worker screening arrangements commence in each state and territory, workers will be required to seek a new NDIS worker clearance, when their existing check expires.
+When the new national worker screening arrangements commence in each state and territory, workers will be required to have a NDIS Worker Screening Check when their existing check expires.

-From 1 July 2019, NDIS workers in all states and territories, except for Western Australia, need to have an acceptable check in place to provide NDIS supports and services on behalf of a registered NDIS provider to people with disability
+From 1 July 2019, NDIS workers in all states and territories, except for Western Australia, need to have an acceptable check in place to provide NDIS supports and services on behalf of a registered NDIS provider.

 - key personnel (for example, a CEO, a Board Member) (as defined in s11A of the National Disability Insurance Scheme Act 2013)